mcinglis/c-style/readme.md

 Using `const` everywhere you can also helps you, as a developer, reason about what's happening in the control flow of your program, and where mutability is spreading.
 It helps your compiler help you, which is great to have.

 The compiler will warn if a pointee loses `const`ness in a function call (because that would let the pointee be modified), but it won't complain if a pointee gains `const`ness.
-Thus, if you *don't* specify your pointer parameters as `const` when they're read-only anyway, you discourage your users from using `const` in their code:
+Thus, if you *don't* specify your pointer arguments as `const` when they're read-only anyway, you discourage your users from using `const` in their code:

 ``` c
 // Bad: sum should define its array as const.